MaxFrank13/Frankly-Blogging/README.md

 # Frankly-Blogging

+## Description

-A blog site to hold my ramblings in an attempt to spare those around me.
+A blog site to hold the ramblings of myself and fellow web developers.
+This is a full stack application built using Express, Sequelize